JakubFranek/Home-Air-Monitoring-System/docs/node.md

 The nodes are powered via CR2032 batteries, with a nominal voltage of 3 Volt and nominal capacity of 210 mAh.

-Typical current draw in stop mode has been measured to be 1.8 to 2.5 uA.
+Typical current draw in stop mode has been measured to be from 1.8 to 2.5 uA, where cca half of the consumption is due to MCU and the other half is due to the nRF24 module (SHT4x current in power down is typically 80 nA per datasheet).

 To calculate average power consumption, let us make the following conservative assumptions:
-- the MCU draws 5 mA when not in stop mode
+- MCU draws 5 mA when not in stop mode
+- SHT4x draws 500 uA when measuring
+- SHT4x takes up to 8.3 ms to measure (typical 6.9 ms per datasheet)
-- the nRF24 module draws 15 mA when transmitting
+- nRF24 module draws 12 mA when transmitting (typical 11.3 mA per datasheet) and 400 uA when active but not transmitting (typical current draw during startup per datasheet)
-- transmitting takes up to 2 ms
+- transmitting takes up to 1 ms (typical less than 0.5 ms)
 - total wake time is 15 ms

-Under the above assumptions, the average power consumption is 3.74 uA and the battery life is 6.4 years.
+Under the above assumptions, the average power consumption is 4.12 uA and the battery life is 5.8 years.

 ## Hardware